PRIVATE SESSIONS AVAILABLE

 Many people first learn about yoga through its physical practices, but a common misconception is that it’s all about stretching or movement.
 In fact, yoga therapy can help people who can’t move at all.

-The yogic model of health is unique because it addresses every aspect of your life as opposed to just an area of the body.
 A yoga therapy session, whether one-to-one or in a small group is tailored to the individual as opposed to large group classes.

 Yoga for trauma helps people learn to regulate their nervous system and get back in touch with their bodies.
 When we have an imbalanced nervous system we often cannot tolerate certain physical sensations and therefore do not feel safe inside our own bodies.
 Yoga that is specifically designed for survivors of trauma has modifications when compared with traditional yoga teaching.
 The approach for trauma-sensitive yoga varies for each individual.